This German Green Bean Soup Is An Easy-to-Make Classic!

 - Wash the leek really well (it can be quite dirty) and cut it into rings.

-- Heat one tablespoon of oil in a large pot.
+- Heat one teaspoon of oil in a large pot.
 Add the pancetta bacon and fry it for a few minutes until the fatty pieces appear cooked.
 Then add the onions and sauté them until the onions are translucent and the pancetta bacon is slightly brown.

-- Add the vegetables (potatoes, carrots, celery root, beans, and leek) and sauté them for around 2 minutes as well.
+- Add the vegetables (potatoes, carrots, celery root, green beans, and leek) and sauté them for around 2 minutes as well.

 - Add the chopped parsley and savory.
 Give everything a stir.